The Couvent des Capucins was originally built in 1584 by the Capuchin monastic order.

 In 1659, following the ratification of the Treaty of the Pyrenees annexing French Catalonia to Northern France, the border between France and Spain was fixed and any movement across the border was from then on carefully regulated.
 The Capuchins no longer occupied the convent.

-In 1948, Franck Burty Haviland assisted Pierre Brune in creating what we now know as the Musée d’Art Moderne.
+In 1948, Frank Burty Haviland assisted Pierre Brune in creating what we now know as the Musée d’Art Moderne.
 Haviland’s home, the converted Capuchin convent, welcomed numerous well-known artists through its doors.

 This article from the journal ‘La Voix du Patrie’ pays tribute to the work of Haviland and the collection of artworks that we can see today in the Musée d’Art Moderne in Céret.